AI assistants helping with nonprofit grant writing process

-How to Use ChatGPT and Claude to Streamline Your RFP Response Process: A Practical Guide
+How to Use ChatGPT and Claude to Streamline Your Grant Writing Process: A Practical Guide

 Published on January 28, 2025

-While there is a lot AI won't replace in proposal and grant writing, it can dramatically speed up the routine work and even be a partner to work through more knotty issues.
-Here's some practical tips on how to use AI assistants effectively in your RFP process.
+While there is a lot AI won't replace in nonprofit grant writing, it can dramatically speed up the routine work and even be a partner to work through more complex funding narratives.
+Here's some practical tips on how to use AI assistants effectively in your grant writing process.

 1. Converting Boilerplate Content

-If you have a content library of past responses you can use those to generate tailored responses to new questions.
+If you have a content library of past grant applications, you can use those to generate tailored responses for new funding opportunities.
 Here's an example prompt:

-Here is our previous response to a similar question:
+Here is our previous response to a similar grant question:

 [paste previous response]